HDMI: Content protection (HDCP)

-High-bandwidth Digital Content Protection (HDCP) is a newer form of digital rights management.
+High-bandwidth Digital Content Protection (HDCP) is a newer form of digital rights management (DRM).
 Intel created the original technology to make sure that digital content followed the guidelines set by the Digital Content Protection group.

 HDMI can use HDCP to encrypt the signal if required by the source device.
-CSS, CPRM and AACS require the use of HDCP on HDMI when playing back encrypted DVD Video, DVD Audio, HD DVD and Blu-ray Disc.
-The HDCP Repeater bit controls the authentication and switching/distribution of an HDMI signal.
+Content Scramble System (CSS), Content Protection for Recordable Media (CPRM) and Advanced Access Content System (AACS) require the use of HDCP on HDMI when playing back encrypted DVD Video, DVD Audio, HD DVD and Blu-ray Discs.
+The HDCP repeater bit controls the authentication and switching/distribution of an HDMI signal.
 According to HDCP Specification 1.2 (beginning with HDMI CTS 1.3a), any system that implements HDCP must do so in a fully compliant manner.
 HDCP testing that was previously only a requirement for optional tests such as the "Simplay HD" testing program is now part of the requirements for HDMI compliance.
 HDCP accommodates up to 127 connected devices with up to 7 levels, using a combination of sources, sinks and repeaters.
 A simple example of this is several HDMI devices connected to an HDMI AV receiver that is connected to an HDMI display.

 Devices called HDCP strippers can remove the HDCP information from the video signal so the video can play on non-HDCP-compliant displays, though a fair use and non-disclosure form must usually be signed with a registering agency before use.